 Panasonic Energy India Company Limited ('the Company') is a company domiciled in India and incorporated under the provisions of Companies Act, 1956.
-The Company has its registered office at GIDC Makarpura, Vadodara - 390010, Gujarat.
-The Company is engaged in business of manufacturing dry cell batteries and lighting products.
+The Company has its registered office at GIDC, Makarpura, Vadodara - 390010, Gujarat.
+The Company is engaged in business of manufacturing dry cell batteries.